Christopher119/PP4-Library-System/README.md

 | Can a user unmark a book for reserve? | Clicking the return button on a book-details page | The book should be removed from user's reserved books | FAILED |
 | Does the reserve button become disabled if there are no available books? | Trying to click the reserve button when the available books is less than 1 | The button should be disabled | SUCCESS |

+Received sql errors only a few hours before submission time.
+Was unable to figure out how to proceed.
+Unable to perform automated testing as a result and had to resort to manual tests.

 # Validating